30 Disgusting Hygiene Practices From The Old West

-Fungus infection was present every day, in every city, and in every state for decades.
-Just imagine riding horses and working in a filed all day long without bathing.
+Fungus infection was present every day, in every city, and every state for decades.
+Just imagine riding horses and working in a field all day long without bathing.

 Fungus would commonly crop up the crotch, buttocks, and armpits of cowboys and was horrendously itchy.
 Having an itchy part on your body with hot weather is a real disaster.

 In the Wild West, alcohol was much stronger than it is today.
 You probably can’t find such strong alcohol nowadays.
 This drink was so strong that it even had a unique name.

 Two of the most popular drinks were “firewater,” a combination of alcohol, burnt sugar, and tobacco, and “cactus wine,” which was tequila and peyote tea.
 As you may see, drinking was a big deal in the Wild West, and it comes as no surprise why the drinking tradition is still active.